 - Jesus said he would build His church.
 Jesus told Peter He would build His church.
 Not a 501(c)3 non profit organization.
 Or a publishing company.
 Or the Boy Scouts.
 He said He would build His Church.
 There are a lot of important things in the world, but there was a guy who was dead and came back to life.
 I’m going to hitch up to his construction crew and help build what He’s building.

 These are just five of the reasons I love the local church and love pastors.
-And these are just five of the reasons I’m committed to helping, serving, and resourcing the church through Church Fuel and Church Fuel One.
+And these are just five of the reasons I’m committed to helping, serving, and resourcing the church through Church Fuel.

 Pastors, I’m in your corner.